raggleton/cmspubstyle/README.md

 # cmspubstyle

-Check your PAS/PAPER/AN against the CMS PubComm guildelines.
+Check your PAS/PAPER/AN against the CMS PubComm guidelines.
-Aims to make language review less embarassing, since no one can remember several TWikis worth of somewhat arbitrary rules.
+Aims to make language review less embarrassing, since no one can remember several TWikis worth of somewhat arbitrary rules.

-I bear no responsiblity if this code misses errors.
+I bear no responsibility if this code misses errors.

 ## Install